 Ever since its inception, the Marsico Institute has been committed to taking high-quality research and best practices information beyond university walls.
 In our Early Learning Community Lecture Series, we bring in national and international experts on early learning topics, and offer an evening social event and lecture, free of charge.

-For updates on this and other events, check back on this website or www.earlychildhoodcolorado.org.
+For updates on this and other events, check back on this website or on www.earlychildhoodcolorado.org.

 2013 October 22